 Issue Template

-GitCode provides an Issue template feature, which helps project maintainers understand and solve problems more quickly by configuring different content templates.
-It also enhances the interaction experience for users when they propose suggestions or report issues.
-This article will详细介绍 how to create and configure Issue templates.
+GitCode provides an Issue template feature, which helps project maintainers quickly understand and resolve issues by configuring different content templates.
+It also enhances the interactive experience for users when they propose suggestions or report issues.
+This article will detail how to create and configure Issue templates.

 What is an Issue Template?